sysborg/autentiquev2/test/readme.md

   3. createDoc.php - Example of how to create a document and upload it on the autentique-v2 api.
   4. deleteDir.php - Example of how to delete a directory on the autentique-v2 api.
   5. listDir.php   - Example of how to list all existing directorys on the autentique-v2 api.
+  6. listDoc.php   - List all documents that are not in a directory on the autentique-v2 api.

 Pt-BR:
   Explicação sobre os arquivos de teste.